• Skip to primary navigation

 Tips

-• And if you plan on taking this dip to someone else’s house for a game day party, just make it in a disposable pan so you don’t worry about bringing it home.
+• If you plan on taking this bacon dip to someone else’s house for a game-day party, just make it in a disposable pan so you don’t worry about bringing it home.

 • I never add any salt because of the bacon but if you taste it and think it needs some, feel free to add it.